Gizzard (Scala framework)

-Gizzard is an open source sharding framework to create custom fault-tolerant, distributed databases.
+Gizzard was an open source sharding framework to create custom fault-tolerant, distributed databases.
 It was initially used by Twitter and emerged from a wide variety of data storage problems.
-Gizzard operates as a middleware networking service that runs on the Java Virtual Machine.
-It manages partitioning data across arbitrary backend datastores, that allows it to be accessed efficiently.
-The partitioning rules are stored in a forwarding table that maps key ranges to partitions.
-Each partition manages its own replication through a declarative replication tree.
-Gizzard handles both physical and logical shards.
+Gizzard operated as a middleware networking service that ran on the Java Virtual Machine.
+It managed partitioning data across arbitrary backend datastores, which allowed it to be accessed efficiently.
+The partitioning rules were stored in a forwarding table that maps key ranges to partitions.
+Each partition managed its own replication through a declarative replication tree.
+Gizzard handled both physical and logical shards.
 Physical shards point to a physical database backend whereas logical shards are trees of other shards.
-In addition Gizzard also supports migrations and gracefully handles failures.
-The system is made eventually consistent by requiring that all write operations are idempotent and commutative.
+In addition Gizzard also supported migrations and gracefully handled failures.
+The system was made eventually consistent by requiring that all write operations are idempotent and commutative.
 As operations fail they are retried at a later time.
 Gizzard is available at GitHub and licensed under the Apache License 2.0.